cgascoig/intersight-prometheus-exporter/pkg/intersight/docs/VirtualizationVmwareVirtualMachine.md

 `func (o *VirtualizationVmwareVirtualMachine) HasHost() bool`

 HasHost returns a boolean if a field has been set.

+### GetNetworks

+`func (o *VirtualizationVmwareVirtualMachine) GetNetworks() []VirtualizationBaseNetworkRelationship`

+GetNetworks returns the Networks field if non-nil, zero value otherwise.

+### GetNetworksOk

+`func (o *VirtualizationVmwareVirtualMachine) GetNetworksOk() (*[]VirtualizationBaseNetworkRelationship, bool)`

+GetNetworksOk returns a tuple with the Networks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworks

+`func (o *VirtualizationVmwareVirtualMachine) SetNetworks(v []VirtualizationBaseNetworkRelationship)`

+SetNetworks sets Networks field to given value.

+### HasNetworks

+`func (o *VirtualizationVmwareVirtualMachine) HasNetworks() bool`

+HasNetworks returns a boolean if a field has been set.

+### SetNetworksNil

+`func (o *VirtualizationVmwareVirtualMachine) SetNetworksNil(b bool)`

+ SetNetworksNil sets the value for Networks to be an explicit nil

+### UnsetNetworks
+`func (o *VirtualizationVmwareVirtualMachine) UnsetNetworks()`

+UnsetNetworks ensures that no value is present for Networks, not even an explicit nil
+### GetParentFolder

+`func (o *VirtualizationVmwareVirtualMachine) GetParentFolder() VirtualizationVmwareFolderRelationship`

+GetParentFolder returns the ParentFolder field if non-nil, zero value otherwise.

+### GetParentFolderOk

+`func (o *VirtualizationVmwareVirtualMachine) GetParentFolderOk() (*VirtualizationVmwareFolderRelationship, bool)`

+GetParentFolderOk returns a tuple with the ParentFolder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetParentFolder

+`func (o *VirtualizationVmwareVirtualMachine) SetParentFolder(v VirtualizationVmwareFolderRelationship)`

+SetParentFolder sets ParentFolder field to given value.

+### HasParentFolder

+`func (o *VirtualizationVmwareVirtualMachine) HasParentFolder() bool`

+HasParentFolder returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)